Home

 The number of top players who use a defensive style has diminished significantly, although at a local level, there are still many players who adopt this technique.

-However, top players who use this style of play, such as Japan's Koji Matsushita are popular with table tennis crowds all around the world, as they create a great foil to the attacking player.
+However, top players who use this style of play are popular with table tennis crowds all around the world, as they create a great foil to the attacking player.

 The backspin chop is a stroke which attempts to negate the attacking strokes of your opponent and relies on a player having good movement and the right types of table tennis rubbers.

-Of course, coping with your opponents fast attacking shots is an advanced technique, so it's important that you've mastered the basics of table tennis first, such as the table tennis grip, the table tennis stroke and the basic table tennis serve.
+Of course, coping with your opponents fast attacking shots is an advanced technique, so it's important that you've mastered the basics of table tennis first, such as the table tennis grip, the basic table tennis strokes and the basic table tennis serve.

 But once you've mastered the basics, you'll be ready to move on to an advanced level of table tennis.
 If that's you, I hope you'll find these tips and techniques useful.

-I'll also be covering other table tennis techniques including - mastering spin, the backhand block and forehand block, thebackhand loop andforehand loop.
+I've also covered other advanced table tennis techniques including - mastering spin, the backhand block and forehand block, the backhand loop and forehand loop.

-Then I'll move on to the advanced table tennis serve including the short backspin serve, the backhand sidespin serve, and the forehand high toss serve.
+You'll also find tips and techniques on the advanced table tennis serve including the short backspin serve, the backhand sidespin serve, and the forehand high toss serve.

-Finally, I'll cover the advanced return of serve including the short push return, the fast attacking push return and the forehand flick.
+Finally, there's also the advanced return of serve including the short push return, the fast attacking push return and the forehand flick.

 The basic backhand and forehand chop